 The discovery was made in 1974 and by 1976 Xian was welcoming visitors to see the soldiers.
 Immediately upon discovery the oxidation began and the pigment on the soldiers began to disappear.
 Today the soldiers you see standing just as they were placed 2000 years ago, have no color due to the unfortunate oxidation.
 In fact, the lacquer covering the paint can curl in 15 seconds once exposed to the dry air of Xi’an and can flake off in just four minutes.

 The soldiers have been restored piece by piece in a painstaking and remarkable process.
 The gigantic exhibit at Xian shows the restored soldiers and horses, then progressively a section showing how most of the relics were found in hundreds of pieces, then finally the still covered tomb where additional soldiers wait their turn to see the light of day.
 The Chinese government has continued restoration efforts on many additional pieces.
 However, it has been determined that thousands more soldiers remain buried.
-And that is where they will stay; until research can provide an answer to preserve the colorful paints those soldiers still bear.
+And that is where they will stay; until research can provide an answer to preserve the colorful paints those soldiers still bare.